libp2p/specs/multistream-2.0/spec.md

 Note: Ideally, we'd be able to avoid the optimistic yamux negotiation.
 However, to do that, some protocol information will have to be embedded in the TLS negotiation and exposed through a connection-level `Stat` method.

+Alternatively, we could choose to include this information in the advertisement sent *before* the security transport.
+However, that has some security implications.